 Blindspotting (2018)

-Blindspotting, one of the mid-summer hidden gems of a promising 2018, is an extremely ambitious movie from two unknown actors who will very likely be household names in the future.
-It’s certainly a breakout for the film’s stars Daveed Diggs (who won a Tony for his role in Hamilton) and newcomer Rafael Casal, who also wrote the film.
+Blindspotting, one of the mid-summer hidden gems of a promising 2018, is a highly ambitious movie from two unknown actors who will likely be household names.
+It’s undoubtedly a breakout for the film’s stars, Daveed Diggs (who won a Tony for his role in Hamilton) and newcomer Rafael Casal, who also wrote the film.
 Adding to the virginity of this experience was first-time director Carlos Lopez Estrada.
 This movie has been a hit with critics and audiences alike (93% and 86% on Rotten Tomatoes).
 It is a good movie that teeters on the verge of being great.
-However, it feels like a few different movies weaved into one.
-Worse, it goes back and forth between these different styles and intents and ultimately leaves us confused as its two lead characters, but in completely different ways.
+However, it feels like a few different films weaved into one.
+Worse, it goes back and forth between these different styles and intents and ultimately leaves us needing clarification as its two lead characters, but in entirely different ways.
 I could empathize with their situation and their confusion.
 What was hard to comprehend was the character’s rapidly changing thoughts, feelings, and actions.
-Sure, people can act differently in particular situations, but we had each of these two characters go through the complete gamut in a four period of four days.
+People can act differently in particular situations, but these two characters went through the complete gamut in four days.
 Ultimately, it left me with many questions to ponder.
 I also felt like I was watching a series of one-act plays rather than one cohesive movie.

-When we meet Collin, we know that he has just served a two-year term.
+When we meet Collin, we know he has just served a two-year term.
 We don’t know what until halfway through the movie, but we know he’s a convicted felon.
-As part of his one-year parole, his required to live in a halfway house, be home by 11 p.m. each night, not leave a defined radius for any reason, hold a steady job, and have no altercations with law enforcement during that time.
+As part of his one-year parole, he was required to live in a halfway house, be home by 11 p.m. each night, not leave a defined radius for any reason, hold a steady job, and have no altercations with law enforcement during that time.
 When asked if he understands the terms of his parole, a sullen Collin grunts a “yeah.”
 The next scene occurs 11 months and 27 days later (or better, three days before his parole ends).
 Though we don’t see it, Collin has been on the straight and narrow.
-Even though we only saw him for about 30 seconds in the film’s opening scene, his demeanor nearly a year later is completely different.
+Even though we only saw him for about 30 seconds in the film’s opening scene, his demeanor nearly a year later is entirely different.
 He’s fulfilled all of the terms of his parole.
-He’s a light-hearted, take things as they go, joking kind of guy.
-This is when we meet Miles as well…in the middle of a gun purchasing transaction.
-Right away, we see how poor of a decision-maker that Miles can be…knowing that his best friend is three days from parole yet putting him in a position where he can get sent back to prison for a long time if an officer happens to drive by and peer in the front seat window.
+He’s a light-hearted, take-things-as-they-go, joking kind of guy.
+This is when we also meet Miles in the middle of a gun-purchasing transaction.
+Right away, we see how poor of a decision-maker Miles can be, knowing that his best friend is three days from parole yet putting him in a position where he can get sent back to prison for a long time if an officer happens to drive by and peer in the front seat window.

-We also meet Collin’s mother, and I’m really not sure what her point was.
-She’s only in it for one scene, and I think it’s just to infuse even more racial expressions.
+We also met Collin’s mother, and I’m unsure what her point was.
+She’s only in it for one scene to infuse even more racial expressions.
 His mom is either married or seriously dating an Asian man.
 He and Collin have a good relationship (we see them hug and chat casually).
 The man has an elementary school-aged son, and we learn that they have just moved into Collin’s mother’s home, even though he planned to move home when his parole ends.
-Again, there’s not a whole lot to this scene, and I’m really not sure why it wasn’t left on the editing room floor.
+Again, there’s not a whole lot to this scene.

 Plot 7/10